nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 General Troubleshooting
 -----------------------

-Check the ownCloud :doc:`../installation/system_requirements`, especially supported browser versions.
+Check the Nextcloud :doc:`../installation/system_requirements`, especially supported browser versions.

 When you see warnings about ``code integrity``, refer to :doc:`code_signing`.